ganimalqudhaifi/synth-ai/README.md

 ## Usage

 1. **AI Chat**:
-   - Interact with the chatbot on the homepage.
+   - Engage with the intelligent chatbot directly on the homepage for contextual and interactive conversations.

 2. **YouTube Summarization**:
-   - Input the YouTube video URL to generate a concise summary.
+   - Provide a YouTube video URL, and the platform will extract and summarize the key points from the transcript.

 3. **RAG Application**:
-   - Upload or point to a dataset and ask domain-specific questions.
+   - Upload a custom dataset or connect to external sources, then ask domain-specific questions.
+The RAG system includes self-reflection to improve the accuracy of retrievals and responses.

-4. **Weather Prediction**:
+4. **Notion Integration**:
-   - Enter a city or region to receive weather forecasts.
+   - Connect your Notion workspace to perform RAG on pages and databases, enhancing your workflow and productivity.

+5. **Dynamic UI with Data Streaming**:
+   - Visualize real-time data dynamically through an intuitive and responsive user interface.

 ---